MG Motor: Continental Europe

 MG Motor started its sales operations in continental Europe in late 2019 separate from its UK operations, when company established SAIC Motor Europe B.V. and a European headquarter in the Netherlands.
 In the Netherlands, MG started selling the ZS EV in late 2019, and also sells its models through the Woonexpress home furnishings group's outlets.
 In February 2020, MG entered Norway, which has a mature electric vehicle market.
 Later that year, MG expanded to Austria, Belgium, Denmark, France, Iceland, and Luxembourg.
 In 2021, MG entered Germany, Italy, Spain, Sweden and Portugal.
 In November 2022, MG Motor merged its European and UK operations into a single business.

-During the first half of 2023, MG along with Tesla are two brands with the largest growth in Europe.
+During the first half of 2023, MG and Tesla were the two brands with the largest growth in Europe.
 According to JATO Dynamics, the brand registered 104,300 vehicles in H1 2023, a growth of 128 percent compared to H1 2022.
 The sales increase was attributed to the introduction of the popular MG4 EV.
 Electric vehicles are MG Motor's strength in the market, as unlike other manufacturers, SAIC is not restricted on traction battery supply and production volume.

 In July 2023, Yu De, general manager of SAIC's international business department stated that Europe market is will be SAIC's largest overseas market, with annual vehicle sales predicted to surpass 200,000 units in the longer term.
 The company indicated that it is studying plans to establish a manufacturing base in Europe.
 As of July 2023, MG Motor asserted its position of not having official presence in the Russian market, due to the complications of the Russian invasion of Ukraine.

-A mug distributed by MG in China, mocking the additional 38.1% tariff imposed by the EU.
-The blue label reads "Good Quality Cars, Selected and Certified by the EU".